 If you manage social media for a brand, you face a daily dilemma: how do you consistently create social media content without access to a limitless multimedia library?
 You could technically write copy until the end of time, but, without multimedia, your updates are more or less going to disappear into, for example, Facebook’s and Twitter’s respective abysses.
 Think about it: how much attention do you pay to a social media update without a photo or video attached?
 Exactly.
 Now let’s talk about photo- and video-reliant platforms Instagram and Pinterest; without multimedia, you literally wouldn’t be able to interact in the space.
 And these are all important real estate to occupy.
-According to the Pew Internet Project, 74% of online adult Americans are on social media: 71% on Facebook; 23% on Twitter; 26% on Instagram; and 28% on Pinterest.
+According to the Pew Internet Project, 69% of online adult Americans are on social media: 68% on Facebook; 24% on Twitter; 35% on Instagram; 25% on LinkedIn; and 29% on Pinterest.
 And I’m not even going to get into today how much visual communication is becoming not only the norm, but the requirement in order to reach Millennials and Gen Z, who, with short attention spans and constant bombardment of information, rely on visuals to quickly consume information.

 So, the question is, how do you come up with a ton of multimedia, fast?
 How have we done it in the past?
 Social media contests.